-If you suspect that your child may be experiencing vision problems, you should book an appointment with their optometrist as soon as possible.
+If you suspect your child may be experiencing vision problems, book an appointment with an optometrist as soon as possible.

-Your child’s eye exam will include several tests.
-These include tests for:
+Your child’s eye exam will include several tests, including tests for:

 - Color Blindness: During your child’s first exam with us, we will test them for conditions that cause color blindness.